 Crazy about diving?
-Chances are you have a bucket list in your head of all the places you would like to visit, and to help you add to that I have compiled a list of the best dive sites in the world, as decided by travel and dive writers from around the globe!
+Chances are you have a bucket list in your head of all the places you would like to visit.
+If you need more inspiration, I asked divers to tell us about their favourite dive sites across the globes.
+Read on for the best dive sites in the world!

 Richelieu Rock, Thailand